staxchange/STAXchange/app/README.md

-STAX mobile application source code will live here.
+STAX mobile application.

-This will eventually contain the iOS, Android, and shared mobile code.
+This folder contains the source code for the STAX mobile app including screens, navigation, components, services, utilities, and styling.